 Airport metro Bangkok (ARL) Airoport Rail Link

-This metro is a godsend for those who arrived at the international airport of Bangkok Suvarnabhumi or depart from there.
-This is, first, fastest, and secondly, the cheapest way to get from downtown to the airport.
-After 15 minutes you will be in place.
+ARL connects downtown with the international airport Suvarnabhumi, this is the fastest and very inexpensive way to get from downtown to the airport.
 In addition, this type of station can be used to move within the city or in the suburbs of Bangkok.
 Trains run from 06:00 to 24:00 approximately 15-minute intervals.

 There are two lines or two types of train on this metro Express line (Express Line) and city line (City Line):